openssl/technical-policies/policies/design-process.md

 delineated boundaries with a documented internal API which can be consumed by other code internal to OpenSSL, a design document is desirable.
 This example is not exhaustive.
-The proposer may use their discretion in determining whether a design document is desirable, but any Committer may require that a design document be produced.
+The proposer may use their discretion in determining whether a design document is desirable, but any Committer may request that a design document be produced.

 ## Contents of Design Documents